 Summary of Work Performed

 This research includes four different detector assemblies with detectors of varying geometry (diameter and length).
 All detectors used were coaxial, bulletized, high purity germanium detectors.
 Each detector assembly was evaluated for system resolution performance as a function of temperature.
-All testing was started at 100oK (detector temperature) and progressively increased by 5oK increments until the detector assembly resolution was observed to exhibit exponential/excessive increase.
-The term ‘detector assembly resolution’ is use due to the fact that one of the primary conclusions derived from this research is that the resolution of the assembly is significantly affected by noise originating from areas of the assembly other than the detector itself.
+All testing was started at 100oK (detector temperature) and progressively increased by 5oK increments until the detector assembly resolution was observed to exhibit exponential increase.
+The term ‘detector assembly resolution’ is use due to the fact that noise contributions can originate in the detector as well as other components within the system.
 This becomes especially true for this particular area of research: mechanical cooler systems.